 There are approximately 116 operators in the UK who have been successful in their OSC application to date.
 Around 15% of those who have been successful have used our OSC writing services.
 Below are the reasons why people choose us:

 Fleet UAS takes pride in its 100% success rate.
 None of our clients have had their OSC applications rejected and all of our clients have been pleased with the outcome of their application.
 If we don't think your expectations are realistic, we will tell you before you commission our services.
-We will tell you what you are likely to be eligible for, take the worry out of your application, and give you the best chance of achieving your goals
+We will tell you what you are likely to be eligible for, and take the worry out of your application.
+Our goal is to ensure you achieve your goals

 Receive expert advice, and improve the safety of your operation

 Our drone safety expert was one of the first 10 people in the UK to have an OSC approved and has been writing OSC's for over 5 years.
 He built one of the leading drone companies in the UK, and therefore understands the risks within large operations.
 During the course of your project, your business will gain far more than a permission.
 You will get advice on how to improve the safety and efficiency of your operation from one of the UK's leading experts.

 Many operators fail to present sufficient evidence to show why they deserve the very best set of permissions that they might be eligible for.
 We know what the CAA look for when assessing OSC applications, and we use this knowledge to present the very best possible case to the CAA.
 We help you to develop your procedures to make them watertight and efficient, and we evidence your competence in a way that is clear.
 This ensures that you get the very best set of permissions.